-A society of men students providing opportunities for fellowship, service, as well as social and spiritual growth.
+The Philomathean Society provides male students with opportunities for fellowship, service, as well as social and spiritual growth.
 These goals are accomplished through enrichment sessions, social activities, overnight retreats and participation in service projects such as sponsoring blood drives, working at the local homeless shelter and ushering for various special events.
 Membership is by invitation.